 Dutlu Road, which starts from Selçuk Gendarmerie near the Temple of Artemis, extends to Pamucak Beach.
 The road where the Seljuks walked and biked turns colorful in autumn.

 Even though it is not very popular in Selcuk, Ephesus Museum is one of the underrated Selcuk Attractions!
 Ephesus Archeology Museum, one of the most beautiful museums in Izmir, is located in the center of Selçuk.
 It is one of the most visited museums in Turkey.
 Ephesus Artemis Statue is the most original piece exhibited in the museum, which contains approximately 50 thousand artifacts from the Mycenaean, Archaic, Classical, Hellenistic, Roman, Byzantine, Seljuk, and Ottoman periods in Ephesus and its surroundings.
 Artemis is a mother goddess who is the symbol of fertility and fertility.

 Dolphin Eros Statue, Socrates Head, Isis Statue, and Priapos Statue are some of the world-renowned works of Ephesus Museum.
-Ephesus Museum entrance fee is 220 TL (2023).
+Ephesus Museum entrance fee is 10 Euros (2024).
 Right next to it is Turkey’s first Turkish bath museum, the Saadet Hatun Hamam Museum, built by Saadet Hatun in the 16th century.

 Selcuk Urban Memory Center

 One of the Selcuk Attractions is Urban Memory Centre, which opened in 2012 in a historical tobacco warehouse.
 The historical building, which was used as the director’s office and tobacco warehouse in the Ottoman Period, has been restored, revealing the distant and recent history and urban memory of Selçuk, from the knowledge of the ancient period to the pain of the population exchange.